rohitbakoliya/rohitbakoliya.github.io/content/major-projects/test-gen.md

 info:
     idea:
-        Sometimes generating test-cases in between the contests to finding bugs is a bit tedious when it comes to generating tests for complex pattern strings, trees, or graphs.
-Here I come with a solution, A interactive-CLI that can generate test-cases of almost all input types.
+        Sometimes generating test cases in between the contests to finding bugs is a time-consuming task when it comes to writing tests for complex pattern strings, trees, or graphs.
+Here I come with a solution, A interactive CLI that can create test cases for you by answering simple questions.
     tech:
         - NodeDotJs
         - Typescript